rust-lang/rust/text/0000-std-iter-once.md

 # Summary

-Add a `once` function to `std::iter` to construct an iterator yielding a given value one time.
+Add a `once` function to `std::iter` to construct an iterator yielding a given value one time, and an `empty` function to construct an iterator yielding no values.

 # Motivation

 This is a common task when working with iterators.
-Currently, this can be done in many ways, most of which are unergonomic, do not work for all types (e.g. requiring Copy/Clone), or both. `once` is simple to implement, simple to use, and simple to understand.
+Currently, this can be done in many ways, most of which are unergonomic, do not work for all types (e.g. requiring Copy/Clone), or both. `once` and `empty` are simple to implement, simple to use, and simple to understand.

 # Detailed design